-We foster an environment of conviviality, shared ideals and the art of conversation.
+We are a conscious and diverse tribe who honor one another through the art of conversation.
 We build meaningful connections in an atmosphere of appreciative inquiry, without the noise of social media.

 Our membership of creative thinkers ignite stimulating conversations in an environment of immersive, delightful design.
 We are a room of tastemakers who contribute our art and style to the evolving Chiang Mai designscape.